Trial Islands Lighthouse

-Maritime Museum of British Columbia in Bastion Square in Downtown Victoria.
+Maritime Museum of British Columbia in Bastion Square in Downtown Victoria, but was later moved into storage with the Coast Guard.

 Staffing

 In September 2009 it was announced that the Trial Island Lighthouse would be automated to cut staffing costs.
 However, in 2012, the Minister for Fisheries and Oceans Canada, Keith Ashfield, said in response to the Senate study Seeing the Light: Report on Staffed Lighthouses in Newfoundland and Labrador and British Columbia that lighthouses currently staffed would remain so, and that the government had no plans to further study lighthouse staffing.